meriem19alg/machine-learning/README.md

     Model 3: Accuracy = 92%

-Visualizations, such as confusion matrices and ROC curves, are included to aid in model evaluation.
+Visualizations, such as confusion matrices and ROC curves, are included to help with model evaluation.
 Contributing

 We welcome contributions to improve and expand the project!
 To contribute: